jxxcarlson/MiniLatexTechOverview/parser.md

 The MiniLatex parser is written in Elm using
 Evan Czaplicki's [parser combinator package](https://package.elm-lang.org/packages/elm/parser/latest/).
+We will take a look at some of the top level parsers, then examine in detail the parser for environments, which is both the most important and the most complex one.

+## Top level parsers

 Here is the top-level parsing function:

 ```elm